abenkhadra/llvm-pass-tutorial/README.md

 ## Setup ##

 LLVM is an umbrella project for building compilers and code transformation tools.
+It consists of several sub-projects like Clang, LLD and, confusingly enough, the LLVM sub-project.
 We consider in this tutorial:
-- Building LLVM from source
+- Building the LLVM *sub-project* from source
 - Building a trivial out-of-source LLVM pass.

 We will be building LLVM v`10.0.0` which is the latest as of this writing.